Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-03-18-error-tracking.md

 ---
 title: What is Error Tracking?
 subtitle: A fast way to track errors in a working application
+description: The code of any application contains errors.
+Unlike the development environment, errors in a real-world application occur when you don't expect them.
+In properly configured systems, programmers know about these errors as soon as they occur, not when the client says so.
+This can be done using error tracking services.
 image: "assets/images/error-tracking/error-tracking.png"
 author: Kirill Mokevnin
 ---